github/docs/content/apps/oauth-apps/building-oauth-apps/authorizing-oauth-apps.md

 If you want to skip authorizing your app in the standard way, such as when testing your app, you can use the [non-web application flow](#non-web-application-flow).

-To authorize your OAuth app, consider which authorization flow best fits your app.
+To authorize your {% data variables.product.prodname_oauth_app %}, consider which authorization flow best fits your app.

-- [web application flow](#web-application-flow): Used to authorize users for standard OAuth apps that run in the browser.
+- [web application flow](#web-application-flow): Used to authorize users for standard {% data variables.product.prodname_oauth_apps %} that run in the browser.
 (The [implicit grant type](https://tools.ietf.org/html/rfc6749#section-4.2) is not supported.)
 - [device flow](#device-flow):  Used for headless apps, such as CLI tools.

 ## Web application flow